-The aim of the Engineering Physics Program is to offer students a solid background in the fundamentals of Physics and to impart that knowledge in engineering disciplines.
-The program is designed to develop scientific attitudes and enable the students to correlate the concepts of Physics with the core programmes.
+The aim of the Engineering Physics Program is to offer students a solid background in the fundamentals of Physics and the foundation of the respective engineering disciplines.
+The program is designed to develop scientific attitudes in the students and equip them with appropriate engineering professional skills specified as global program outcomes of engineering education to make them future-ready.